bigskysoftware/_hyperscript/www/docs.md

 	the detail of the event that triggered the current handler, if any `sender`
-	the element that sent the current event, if any `cookies`
+	the element that sent the current event, if any
-	a convenient mechanism for accessing cookies in hyperscript
 {% endsyntaxes %}

 Note that the `target` is the element that the event *originally* occurred on.